Low-Risk, Low-Cost Software (≤$10,000) Purchase Program Frequently Asked Questions

 Where can I find a summary of the workflow for low-risk, low-cost software review?

-- A summary of the low-risk, low-cost purchasing pilot workflow can be found here.
+- A summary of the low-risk, low-cost purchasing program workflow can be found here.

-If the software I want to obtain is free, does the survey request still have to be submitted for review via the Low-Risk, Low-Cost ServiceNow Software Request Form?
+If the software I want to obtain is free, does a request still have to be submitted for review via the Low-Risk, Low-Cost Software Request Form in ServiceNow?

 Can I use my personal credit card to purchase software and be reimbursed?